by John Clayson

 - Allington Junction to Honington Junction;

-- private sidings within the above boundary points into industrial and military premises within these boundaries
+- private sidings within the above boundary points into industrial and military premises.

 This is very much a 'work in progress'.
 If you are able to add to our knowledge, including the correction of any errors, and you would like to do so, please get in touch through the Contact Form on our Contact Us or Subscribe page.

 Isaac Potter, a tip driver, died after being trampled by a horse and his legs run over by a spoil truck while working in the hours of darkness during the construction of Ponton cutting.

 Robert Daniels, a porter, was knocked down by an engine at Ponton station.
-His death was registered in the third qurter of 1852.
+His death was registered in the third quarter of 1852.

 Edward Musson of Horncastle, a shunter, was struck by a train at Grantham.

 Thomas Tompkins from Somerby in Leicestershire, a labourer for a contractor to the Great Northern Railway, was struck by a train inside Stoke Tunnel while walking through with others after they had finished work.

 William Warby, a GNR Mineral Guard, fell onto the line from his brake van at the rear of a coal train at Jericho (i.e. Barkston) Junction.
 He was run over by a goods train which was approaching his van in order to attach, so that the two trains could proceed together through Peascliffe Tunnel.